NBA DFS picks, Thursday lineup advice from daily Fantasy professional who's won $2 million

 NBA DFS: DraftKings, FanDuel daily Fantasy basketball picks for Thursday, Dec.
-4 include Payton Pritchard
+11 include Kevin Porter Jr.

-There is a five-game NBA regular season slate on Thursday, which begins at 7 p.m.
-ET and has the last tip at 8 p.m.
+There is a four-game NBA regular season slate on Thursday, which begins at 8 p.m.
+ET and has the last tip at 10 p.m.
 ET.
-The slate also means the NBA DFS player pool has some top options for daily Fantasy basketball lineups.
-Stars like Tyrese Maxey, LeBron James and Anthony Edwards are in action, so you certainly have plenty of directions to go with NBA DFS picks.
+The schedule also means the NBA DFS player pool has some top options for daily Fantasy basketball lineups.
+Stars like Nikola Jokic, Alperen Sengun, Jamal Murray, James Harden, Jaylen Brown and Deni Avdija are in action, so you certainly have plenty of directions to go with NBA DFS picks.
 Finding someone who can outperform his price tags on sites like FanDuel and DraftKings is key to that and to constructing a winning NBA DFS strategy.

-Jaylen Brown (illness) is listed as doubtful, while Jimmy Butler (knee) and Joel Embiid (knee) are questionable, so you'll want to monitor their statuses before inserting them into daily Fantasy basketball lineups.
+Giannis Antetokounmpo (calf) is among those stars that are out, so there could be several Bucks who could outperform their NBA DFS price tags that you could target.
+Should the likes of Gary Trent Jr. or Kyle Kuzma find their way into your daily Fantasy basketball lineups?
 Before making any NBA DFS picks, be sure to check out the NBA DFS advice, player rankings, stacks, and top daily Fantasy basketball picks from SportsLine's Mike McClure.

 New users can also target the DraftKings promo code, which offers $200 in bonus bets if your initial $5 bet wins: